LivingIT/beautyincode.se/_content/itsover.md

 Even though we all are longing to meet you all again face to face, we saw it necessary to cancel the 2021 conference, due to the current situation.

-If you have any suggestions, feel free to contact us (scroll down).

 **The next Beauty in Code will be on March 5, 2022.**

 Until then you can find the recorded sessions from previous conferences here: